davidrosado4/damped-traub/README.md

 - **zoom-poles/**: Folder containing Python files where we locate the free fixed points and free new fixed points of the method for some specific cubic polynomials.
 - **mathematica/**: Folder containing mathematica files used for computations regarding damped Traub's method applied on cubic polynomials and to the family $p_d(z)=z(z^d-1)$.

+## PDF document
+This work is part of my final master's thesis for the Advanced Mathematics program at the University of Barcelona.
+The attached PDF document details the research conducted on the root-finding algorithm.
+Our goal is to prove the simple connectivity and unboundedness of the method, using the well-known results of Newton's method.

 ## Usage
 To utilize this repository, simply clone it to your local machine and execute the provided Jupyter notebooks.
 Make sure to have the necessary dependencies installed.